stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

   <xacro:zed_camera name="$(arg camera_name_2)" model="$(arg camera_model_2)" />
 ```

-Here you can notice the power of `xacro`, we are able to add more ZED Cameras with a simple line of code.
-We only need to define the values of two parameters for each of them, the name that allows to distinguish each camera, and the model to correctly define all the links and joints.
+Here you can notice the power of `xacro`: we are able to add more ZED Cameras with a simple line of code for each of them.
+We only need to define the values of two parameters, the **unique** name that allows to distinguish each camera, and the camera model to correctly define its links and joints.

 ### Add the joints to the URDF to place the ZED Cameras on the Robot

 We must now add the joints to connect each camera to the model of the robot.

-We consider the camera #1 as the main camera, so we must handle this camera in the same way we do in a mono-camera configuration: if `use_zed_localization` is enabled, the link `<camera_name_1>_camera_link` is the reference frame for the robot localization:
+We consider the camera #1 as the main camera, we must handle this camera in the same way we do in a mono-camera configuration: if `use_zed_localization` is enabled, the link `<camera_name_1>_camera_link` is the reference frame for the robot localization:

 ```xml
 <xacro:if value="$(arg use_zed_localization)">